 Dukkah is an Egyptian nut and spice mix that's a favorite of many people.
 The Dukkah Recipe at Flavors of the Sun looks like a good one.
 I also like the looks of Dukkah from Closet Cooking.
-Kathryn at Limes and Lycopene has a Moroccan Spice Blend that she says has saved her many times when she needed ideas for what to cook.
-It reminds me of my own favorite Moroccan Spice Mix that I use on everything from chickpeas to vegetables.
+I have my favorite Moroccan Spice Mix I use on everything from chickpeas to vegetables.

 Taco seasoning is probably a safe gift for most families and I don't think there's any doubt that the homemade blends are going to be better than the packaged mix.
 The Taco Seasoning mixture at Green Lite Bites is one that sounds good to me.
 I also love the Homemade Gluten-Free and Sugar-Free Taco Seasoning at Simply Sugar and Gluten Free.

 Spice Mixes for Baking